 There is stem cell research that is praiseworthy because it never harms or terminates life.
 Rather, it helps life by restoring quality, protecting it, and reflecting life’s true and absolute value.
 Such ethical stem cell research is already taking place.
 It is known as “adult stem cell research” and “cord blood stem cell research.”

 No lives are terminated in these types of research.
 Does it hold the full potential as embryonic stem cell research?
 Some say, “No,” but the better answer might be, “We don’t know yet.”
 Despite wonderful advancements that have already been made in adult and cord blood stem cell research, those efforts are still in their infancy.
 I am very optimistic that as research advances in those areas we will see great progress.

 As for embryonic stem cell research, there is no defensible logic in terminating a defenseless life for the utilitarian purpose of helping the lives of others.
-There is a Biblical and moral obligation to cultivate a different solution that otherwise destroys life in the name of preserving life.
+There is a Biblical and moral obligation to cultivate a different solution than to destroy life for the speculative reason that we might find ways to help preserve life.